 The main part of bitumen is used in the road construction activities and by the municipalities for coating the streets.

 Road construction bitumen is usually classified according to its penetration.

 The penetration rate of bitumen material represents its strength and hardness which is defined as the number of penetration

 unit (one tenth millimeter) of one vertical standard needle in one bitumen sample, in certain time and weight on the needle and

 temperature.
 The penetration rate of bitumen is usually measured 25 degree centigrade with 100 gram weight and in 5 seconds.

-Road construction bitumens made in Iran are “60 to 70” and ’85 to 100”.
+Road construction bitumens made in UAE are “60 to 70” and ’85 to 100”.
 The numbers represent the range of bitumen penetration rate.

 Bitumen is hydrocarbon substance which is black to dark brown and quite solvable in carbon sulfur.